 Students must drop a course soon after it begins in order to remove the course from their transcript and avoid charges.
-The exact number of days depends on the length of the class.
-For classes that are fewer than five weeks long, students can drop a course until the third day.
-For classes that are five weeks or longer, students have until the end of the eighth calendar day to drop.
+The exact number of days depends on the length of the class:

+- For courses less than 5 weeks long the drop deadline is the 3rd calendar day of the course. - For courses 5+ weeks long the drop deadline is the 8th calendar day of the course.